 You have probably seen the acronym “S.O.S.” before, but do you know what “SOS” stands for in the name SOS Children’s Villages, the world’s largest organization caring for children who have lost both their parents or been abandoned?

-Before it was called SOS Children’s Villages, Hermann Gmeiner’s Societas Socialis was a social club organized to raise funds for the care of orphaned children in Austria.
+Before it was called SOS Children’s Villages, Hermann Gmeiner’s Societas Socialis was a social club organized to raise funds for the care of children without parents in Austria.
 That’s where the “SOS” comes from, an acronym of the club’s name.

 To Gmeiner – pictured below – and his supporters, SOS meant socially responsible society (Societas Socialis is a Latin phrase and translates literally to “social service society”).
-Gmeiner believed that every child deserves a mother, as well as brothers and sisters, a home, and a supportive community environment.
 Officially founded in 1949, Hermann Gmeiner refined the name to SOS Children’s Villages to emphasize the call for attention to children in need worldwide.
+Gmeiner believed that every child deserves a mother or father, as well as brothers and sisters, a home, and a supportive community environment.

-As the only SOS Village in Canada, those four essential needs have become the principles that lead each SOS Children’s Village British Columbia (BC).
-Along with all our sister SOS Villages around the globe, we continue to answer the SOS call of children around the world by providing safe, loving homes and happy childhoods.
+As the only SOS Village in Canada, those four essential needs have become the principles that lead us here at SOS Children’s Village British Columbia (BC).
+Along with all our sister SOS Villages around the globe, we continue to answer the SOS call of children by providing safe, loving homes and happy childhoods.

 SOS IN THE PRESENT AND FUTURE

 Some people mistakenly think the “SOS” in our name means “Save Our Souls”, “Send Our Succor”, or “Save Our Ship”.
 The original use of “SOS,” however, dates back to 1908 and the International Morse Code distress signal used with maritime radio systems.
 In Morse Code, “SOS” is a signal sequence of three dits, three dats, and another three dits spelling “S-O-S”.
 The expression “Save Our Ship” was probably coined by sailors to signal for help from a vessel in distress.